Safety Bay

 In terms of cultural diversity, Safety Bay records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Safety Bay's cultural diversity was found to be above average, with 5.3% speaking a language other than English at home and 30.5% born overseas.
-Christianity is the predominant religion in Safety Bay, comprising 44.9% of its population.
-Notably, Judaism is overrepresented in Safety Bay compared to Greater Perth, making up 0.1% versus 0%.
+Safety Bay's cultural diversity was found to be above average, with 5.3% of its population speaking a language other than English at home as of the latest data (2016).
+Additionally, 30.5% of Safety Bay residents were born overseas by this date.
+Christianity was identified as the main religion in Safety Bay, making up 44.9% of people residing there during this period.

 Frequently Asked Questions - Diversity